 Bart was an active, faithful member of The Church of Jesus Christ of Latter-day Saints.
 He held numerous church callings which he truly enjoyed, including: councilor in the bishopric, ward clerk twice, executive secretary, high priest group leader, Sunday school president, scout master, and even nursery leader.
 He often said that his testimony of the church was strengthened by the miracle of the first printing of the Book of Mormon.

 Bart is survived by three children, Larry Ingram of Idaho Falls, Carol Dennett (Dennis) of Idaho Falls, and David Ingram (Tammie) of Saratoga Springs, Utah; 8 grandchildren, and 15 great grandchildren.
 He was preceded in death by his parents, 10 siblings, 2 wives, Nellie and Susette, daughter, Joyce Fife and her husband, Allen, daughter-in-law, Sherrie Ingram, grandson, Mathew Dennett, granddaughter, Ashlee Dennett, and great grandson, Adam Johnson.

 Funeral services will be held at 11:00 a.m.
 Saturday, Jan.
 18, 2020, at the Ammon 3rd Ward Building, 2150 Avocet Drive, with Bishop Robert Johnston officiating.
 The family will visit with friends from 9:30-10:45 a.m. prior.
 Interment will be in the Ammon Cemetery.
 Military rites will be performed by the Bonneville County Veterans Memorial Team and the Marine Corps Honor Guard.

-To send flowers to Bart's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bart W. Ingram, please visit our floral store.